 In the Middle East and North Africa region, the UAE is leading in terms of household spending on ecommerce at US$2,554 per household, twice that of the global average of US$1,156, the Dubai Chamber of Commerce said in its report.

-In its recently held “Let’s Talk Shop” webinar, RetailME pointed out retail sales in the UAE are expected to rebound and grow by 13 percent to reach $58 billion by the end of 2021, supported by pent-up consumer demand in the second half of the year, Covid-19 vaccination efforts and Expo 2020 Dubai, citing new analysis from Dubai Chamber as the source.
+In its recently held “Let’s Talk Shop” webinar, RetailME pointed out retail sales in the UAE are expected to rebound and g by 13 percent to reach $58 billion by the end of 2021, supported by pent-up consumer demand in the second half of the year, Covid-19 vaccination efforts and Expo 2020 Dubai, citing new analysis from Dubai Chamber as the source.

 The country is forecast to see the rise of SMS, WhatsApp, Facebook Messenger and even Apple for Business chat, for more active consumer engagement.